Skip to main content

 Is CU Senior Smiles open right now?

-CU says Senior Smiles funding is currently unavailable and tells people to check back after July 2026.
-You can still ask CU Dental about other clinic options and costs.
+CU says Senior Smiles funding is currently unavailable and tells patients to check back after July 2026.
+You can still ask CU Dental about other clinic options and estimates.

 When is Colorado Mission of Mercy in 2026?